alewin/useWorker/website/docs/usage.md

 ## Example

-In this example the hook is used to sort 5000000 numbers. all sorting operations using web workers, will not block the UI:
+In this example, the hook is used to sort 5000000 numbers. all sorting operations using web workers, will not block the UI:

 ```javascript